A novel derivation of rigorous macroscopic limits from a micro-meso description of signal-triggered cell migration in fibrous environments: Formal upscaling

 \subsubsection{Parabolic scaling}

 Let $\kappa=2$ and $\E[q]\equiv 0$, $\T[q]\equiv 0$.
 Then \cref{M2cor} simplifies to

 Plugging \cref{M2cork2} into \cref{demom012P} we arrive at an equation for $\overline{c^{0}_1}$:

 Combining \cref{PL,dif2} and using \cref{vstare}, we obtain for $\overline{c_{01}^{\ve}}$ the equation \begin{Remark} A first order correction is often neglected in parabolic scaling.
 Here it allows to get a description of the taxis with respect to the macroscopic quantity $Q$ that is more accurate than in \cref{PL}.
 It turns out to be closer to a flux-limited taxis.
-The myopic diffusion remains unchanged. \end{Remark}
+The myopic diffusion remains unchanged. \end{Remark} \cgr{\begin{Remark} Both conditions $\E[q]\equiv0$ and $ \T[q]\equiv0$ are automatically satisfied if { the} tissue fibers are undirected (see \cref{DirUndir}). \end{Remark} }